 - Write freely about anything that moves you or if you need some help to initiate the flow give yourself a prompt.

-- Keep your journal with you when you practice so that even if you don’t have time to sit down and write immediately afterwards, you can jot down some small notes as reminders for when you are able to return.
+- Keep your journal with you when you practice so that even if you don’t have time to sit down and write immediately afterward, you can jot down some small notes as reminders for when you are able to return.

 - Be free of expectations and have fun!